axibase/atsd/integration/odbc/openlink.md

 ![](./images/openlink_ODBC_4.png)

-Click **Next** until the last page to skip the remaining configuration steps.
+Click **Next** until reaching the final page to skip the remaining configuration steps.

 Click **Test Data Source** to verify the connection.